syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Filtering.md

 ---

 # Filtering with Windows Forms DataGrid
 Filtering is the process of retrieving the values from the collection which satisfy the specified condition.
-In the SfDataGrid the filtering can be applied though the UI as well as the programmatic filters.
+In the [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) the filtering can be applied though the UI as well as the programmatic filters.

 ## Programmatic Filtering
 The programmatic filtering can be applied to the SfDataGrid by using the following methods,